OVERVIEW

 EVENTS

-The 2007 European Trade Study Group (ETSG) meetings were heldin Athens on 13-15 September.
+The 2012 European Trade Study Group (ETSG) meetings will be held in Leuven in September 2012.
 IIDE has been a sponsor of ETSG since it was founded in 1999.
 The ETSG has grown into the world's largest academic conference on international trade.
-The program included over 200 papers by trade economists, covering topics ranging from regionalism to the WTO, FDI, tax competition, and the impact of globalization of growth and income inequality.
-This year's meeting will be in Warsaw, and 2009 will be in Rome.
+The 2011 program included over 300 papers by trade economists, covering topics ranging from regionalism to the WTO, FDI, tax competition, and the impact of globalization of growth and income inequality.
+Last year's meeting was held in Rome.
 More information on this years meeting is available on the ETSG website: http://www.etsg.org.

 people